 Most recently manufactured brake linings no longer contain asbestos fibers.
 Instead of asbestos, these linings contain a variety of ingredients, including glass fibers, mineral wool, aramid fibers, ceramic fibers, and carbon fibers.
 At present, OSHA (Occupational Safety and Health Administration) does not specifically regulate these non-asbestos fibers, except as nuisance dust.
-Medical experts do not agree about the potential long-term risks from working inhaling non-asbestos with and fibers.
-Nonetheless some experts think that long-term exposure to some non-asbestos fibers could cause diseases of the lung. includina pneumoconiosis. fibrosis. and cancer.
+Medical experts do not agree about the potential long-term risks from working inhaling non-asbestos and Nonetheless some experts think that long-term exposure to some non-asbestos fibers could cause diseases of the lung, including and pneumoconiosis. fibrosis, cancer.
 Therefore, lining suppliers recommend that workers use caution to avoid creating and breathing dust when working on brakes that contain non-asbestos fibers.